opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - API: components and props

 POSSIBLE!!:
+- shorthand for linear scales: e.g. `x={[10, 40]}` - but then need to include d3 as dependency of the plot components - not so bad since clearly require d3 somehow if require d3 scales!
 - border and cornerradius for the plot? - just as have for the panel
 - ?
 HTML inserts - for tooltip, titles, insets, ...?
   - could have an HTML mark?